ortus-boxlang/boxlang-docs/boxlang-language/reference/built-in-functions/io/FileInfo.md

 Returns a struct of file information.

+Different values are returned for FileInfo and GetFileInfo

 ## Method Signature

 ```
 FileInfo(file=[any])
 ```

 ### Arguments

 | Argument | Type | Required | Description | Default |
 |----------|------|----------|-------------|---------|